 Use Custom Cabinets for Pet Care Supplies

-When your pet needs his coat brushed after a fun romp at the dog park, do you have to search the whole house for the brush?
+When your pet needs his coat brushed after a romp at the dog park, do you search the whole house for the brush?
 And when you ultimately do find it, is it under the bed?
 In the backseat of your car?
 In your daughter’s backpack?
 If this is your life, you need help.

 And then there’s food and water bowls.
 Aren’t they always in the way of traffic going in and out of the kitchen?
 They aren’t just clutter.
 They are easily knocked-over and tripped-over obstacles.

 Organizing pet supplies doesn’t have to be complicated.
 And it won’t be if you break down the task of organizing into manageable sections.
 Having one central location to take things from and return things to makes it easy.

 Custom cabinets can help you keep your pets’ necessities under control.
 How you ask?
 Dog owners and people with more than one cat often find themselves struggling to figure out how to make room in the pantry for those large bags of food that are too big to store in an existing cabinet.

 That big 50 lb. bag of dog food that you tried to shove into your too-small pantry may spill, which leads to a big mess and/or a feeding frenzy.
 With custom cabinets, storing food is no longer a problem because you can have the cabinet made to the exact size you want.

 Plus, you can get a convenient shelf that rolls out on heavy duty guides so that you don’t have to lift the heavy bag.

 Or you can try this.
 Large capacity pull-outs designed for trash or recycling that can hold a lot of weight are perfect for storing pet food.
 Your kitchen designer can specify a stainless steel drawer insert – one whose original purpose is to keep bread fresh – as a pet food storage option.